 The sign found us a few people willing to part with their tickets for several times the standard price.
 Dambulla Stadium is built on land belonging to the Buddhist temple nearby so vendors can’t sell alcohol and tobacco products.
 To to be discouraged our Rastafarian friend invited us for pre-drinks in the parking lot before we joined the crowds heading through the gates.
 The locals were still riding the high of that test victory.
 Fifteen thousand people, almost all men, painted up and flying the flag.
 Australia managed to salvage a bit of dignity by winning the match we attended but that minor victory did nothing to dampen the enthusiasm of the Sri Lankan supporters.
 Police had to use tear gas to disperse fans at the next match who tried to force their way in after the stadium reached capacity.
 ‘Full capacity’ seems to be have a somewhat loose definition though given the amount of people we saw in trees and perched on light masts and other vantage points.

 In the corporate grandstands in Australian capital cities it’s easy to forget that to be a ‘fan’ is to be ‘fanatical’- the original definition was of a person ‘insanely but divinely inspired’.
-The definition still seems to hold true in Sri Lanka – at least in the aftermath of historical sporting achievements.
-I’d recommending planning your trip after the next test whitewash.
+The definition still seems to hold true in Sri Lanka – at least in the aftermath of historic sporting achievements.
+I’d recommend planning your trip after the next test whitewash.
 There’s really no better time to visit.

 The Guardian: Sri Lanka’s unheralded side manages what its most distinguished could not